 Can I Buy A Casket Online & Have It Delivered To A Funeral Home?

 Yes.
 You can buy from an online casket company and have it delivered to your selected funeral home.
-The funeral director cannot tell you he will not accept a casket from an outside source.
+The funeral director cannot tell you that they will not accept a casket from an outside source.
 It is against Federal law.
 According to the Federal Trade Commission a casket can be purchased from any company and then delivered to your selected funeral home.
 The funeral home cannot charge you extra because you are buying a casket elsewhere.

 How Do You Work With The Funeral Home?